Mara Branković

-Mara Branković (Мара Бранковић; c.
-1420 – 14 September 1487), or Mara Despina Hatun, in Europe also known as Amerissa, Sultana Maria or Sultanina, was a Serbian Christian Orthodox hatun of the Ottoman Empire.
+Mara Branković (Мара Бранковић; 1417/1420 – 14 September 1487), or Mara Despina Hatun, in Europe also known as Amerissa, Sultana Maria or Sultanina, was a Serbian princess, who married Sultan Murad II of the Ottoman Empire.

 She became a leading member of the pro-Ottoman party in the Balkans and one of the most powerful women of the 15th century.

 Born a Serbian princess, she was the daughter of Serbian despot Đurađ Branković and Eirene Kantakouzene.
 She later married Sultan Murad II and was a stepmother of Mehmed the Conqueror.
-She became an important figure in her stepson's government, where she was his trusted advisor.
+She had no children but she became an important figure in her stepson's government, where she was his trusted advisor.
 Her major role was as a diplomat for the empire with missions to Venice and Hungary.
-Due to her influence, ambassadors from Venice and Ragusa frequently seek her counsel.
+Due to her influence, ambassadors from Venice and Ragusa frequently sought her counsel.

 Known as the "mistress of the Christian noblewomen", she promoted cooperation during periods of significant tension between Europe and the Ottoman Empire.
 Despite her involvement in Ottoman politics, she remained devoted to her Christian faith, influencing the selection of patriarchs of Constantinople and supporting Christian communities under Ottoman rule.

 Family

 Mara Branković descended from four South-East European dynasties: the Brankovići, Nemanjići, Kantakuzēnoi and Palaiologoi.
 She was born between 1417 and 1420, possibly in 1418, and was the third child of the Serbian despot George Branković and of Eirēnē Palaiologina Kantakuzēnē.

 Mara and her relations are named in "Dell'Imperadori Constantinopolitani", a manuscript held at the Vatican Library.
-The document is also known as the "Massarelli manuscript" because it was found in the papers of Angelo Massarelli (1510–1566) the general secretary of the Council of Trent.
+The document is also known as the "Massarelli manuscript" because it was found in the papers of Angelo Massarelli (1510–1566), the general secretary of the Council of Trent.

 The Massarelli manuscript names her as one of two daughters of Đurađ Branković and Eirene Kantakouzene.
 The other sister is Catherine (Kantakuzina Katarina Branković or Katarina of Celje), who was married to Ulrich II, Count of Celje (1406–1456).

 On 11 September 1429, Đurađ made a donation to Esphigmenou Monastery at Mount Athos.
 The charter for the document names his wife Irene and five children.
 The Masarelli manuscript also names the same five children of Đurađ and Eirene.
 Other genealogies mention a sixth child, Todor Branković.
 He could be a child who died young and is thus not listed with his siblings.

 The oldest sibling listed in the Massarelli document is Grgur Branković.
 Mara is mentioned as the second child in the manuscript.
-Next are listed Stefan Branković.
+The next one listed is Stefan Branković.
 The last sibling mentioned is Lazar Branković, the youngest of the five.